 A commercial access agreement

 This agreement is between NHS England and the company.
-It lays out the commercial terms on which the NHS will fund the treatment.
+It lays out the commercial terms on which the NHS will fund the medicine.
 It also ensures that any identified uncertainties are mitigated against during managed access.

 What happens during managed access?